-NURSING AND BIOETHICS PHD DEGREE PROGRAM OBJECTIVES
+NURSING AND BIOETHICS PH.D.
+DEGREE PROGRAM OUTCOMES

-In addition to the above objectives, the program objectives of Dual-Title PhD Degree in Nursing and Bioethics include the ability to:
+In addition to the above outcomes for the Ph.D. in Nursing, the program outcomes of Dual-Title Ph.D.
+Degree in Nursing and Bioethics include the ability to:

-- Produce graduates who have the breadth of knowledge, skills and experience necessary to engage fully with scholarship from the full range of disciplines related to the interdisciplinary fields of nursing and bioethics. - Enhance employment opportunities for dual-title degree graduates with bioethics training that will prepare them to contribute research and analysis to a broad range of academic and policy programs. - Enhance interdisciplinary research and education in bioethics at Penn State.
+- 1. Produce graduates who have the breadth of knowledge, skills and experience necessary to engage fully with scholarship from the full range of disciplines related to the interdisciplinary fields of nursing and bioethics. - 2.
+Enhance employment opportunities for dual-title degree graduates with bioethics training that will prepare them to contribute research and analysis to a broad range of academic and policyprograms. - 3.
+Enhance interdisciplinary research and education in bioethics at Penn State.